Non-convex Mather's theory and the Conley conjecture on the cotangent bundle of the torus: Appendix 1: Critical point theory for non-smooth functions and subdifferentials

 \subsection{Analytical theory in the Lipschitz case}

 While the critical point theory has been studied for (smooth and non-smooth) functionals on infinite dimensional spaces, we shall here restrict ourselves to the finite dimensional case.
-First assume $f$ is Lipschitz on a smooth manifold $M$.
-Then we define
+Remember that for a sequence of sets, $(X_k)_{k\in \mathbb N}$, we set